Calebh101/dexcom/README.md

 ```

 First, let's go over the parameters:
-- username: username (email, password, or phone number)
+- `username`: Username (email, password, or phone number)
-- password: password
+- `password`: Password
+- `region`: Region (set automatically if not set)
+- `unit`: The `DexcomGlucoseUnit` representing the units used in `DexcomReading.value` properties.
+This can be mg/dL or mmol/L.
-- region: region (set automatically if not set)
+- `accountId`: ID for the account (set automatically if not set)
-- debug: shows extra logs
+- `debug`: Shows extra logs
-- minutes: default for every function if not explicitly set
+- `minutes`: Default for every function if not explicitly set
-- maxCount: default for every function if not explicitly set
+- `maxCount`: Default for every function if not explicitly set
-- appIds: DexcomAppIds
+- `appIds`: `DexcomAppIds`
+- `onStatusUpdate` and `onAccountIdUpdate`: see the DartDocs

-What is DexcomAppIds?
+What is `DexcomAppIds`?

-DexcomAppIds is an object that stores the application IDs needed to send requests.
+`DexcomAppIds` is an object that stores the application IDs needed to send requests.
 There's a US option, an out-of US (OUS) option, and a Japan (JP) option.
 US and OUS can sometimes be used interchangeably, so you only have to specify one if you don't want to specify both.
 The Japanese option is separately managed.
 If your program is used in a region that you have not set an application ID for, then the Dexcom object will error.
 There is a default set, in case you don't have your own.
 (Which is common since this uses an undocumented API.)
 Example:

 ```dart